This post may contain affiliate links. Please read our disclosure policy.

 Top shot of ingredients: bacon, hash brown, Roma tomatoes, eggs, milk, heavy cream, green bell pepper, onion, white cheddar, mozzarella cheese, olive oil, salt, garlic powder, and pepper.

-• Eggs and Cream: A mix of eggs, milk, and heavy cream creates the perfect custardy texture that holds everything together.
+• Eggs and Cream: Form a rich, custardy base that holds everything together.

 Note: Please see recipe card at the bottom for a full list of ingredients with measurements